m92vyas/stable-diffusion-3-T4/README.md

 For implementing extended context length with prompt weighing i have taken the code from https://github.com/xhinker/sd_embed with some modifications to reduce memory usage like using torch.no_grad()

 To add weights to your prompts refer to the above given repository.
-So now we can run the full stable diffusion 3 model with long prompts with weighing.
+So now we can run the full stable diffusion 3 model with long prompts and weighing.

 You will need minimum 12.5 gb of cpu ram which is provoded in colab and also on T4 machine like aws g4.dn.xlarge (16 gb cpu)